This popular chicken piccata Cheesecake Factory copycat tastes just as fabulous as the restaurant’s lemon caper chicken!!

 - Don’t flip the chicken more than once!

-It can be tempting to do so, especially if you’re nervous about the meat cooking all the way through — or because you feel that one side has browned more than the other.
+It can be tempting to do so, especially if you’re nervous about the season chicken breasts cooking all the way through — or because you feel that one side has browned more than the other.

-However, the best way to get a great sear on the chicken is to make sure you only flip it once.
+However, the best way to get a great sear on the outside is to make sure you only flip it once.
 This will prevent it from soaking up extra oil from the skillet.

 - Prevent burnt garlic with perfect timing.